popolo-project/popolo-spec/specs/motion.md

     >January 1, 2013

-1. the requirements for the motion to be adopted
+1. the requirements for the motion to be agreed to

     >two-thirds majority